brjdenis/FlexmapShifter/README.md

 ## Important note

 **Before using this program see the [licence](https://github.com/brjdenis/FlexmapShifter/blob/master/LICENSE) and make sure you understand it.
-The program comes with absolutely no guarantees of any king.**
+The program comes with absolutely no guarantees of any kind.**

 ## Details